Welcome to the ultimate guide on how to thread a mini dressmaker sewing machine!

 If none of these steps have helped solve your problem then it might be time to take a look at your manual or contact customer service for further assistance.

-With patience and some troubleshooting skills under our belt, we’re confident you’ll soon get back to complete those projects!
+With patience and some troubleshooting skills under our belt, we’re confident you’ll soon get back to completing those projects!

 Congratulations!
 You have successfully learned how to thread and use a mini dressmaker sewing machine.
 With this skill, you can create beautiful garments and other projects with ease.